 Have a big dawat coming up?
 Afraid of judgmental aunties scrutinizing your biryani, serving Nihari gone cold and guest children ruining your table decor?
 Have no fear!
-We have some awesome tips for you to host the “Dawat-of-the-year”.
+We have some awesome tips for you to host the “Dawat-of-the-year” as you plan your desi dinner.

 So let’s start with the planning!